 Such payments arise in a wide variety of circumstances.
-It is not possible to set out ‘rules’ that will cover all instances and, in cases of doubt or difficulty, advice should be sought from CTISA (Technical).
+It is not possible to set out ‘rules’ that will cover all instances and, in cases of doubt or difficulty, advice should be sought from Business Profits (Technical).
 But case law does give us a number of ‘signposts’ namely:

 - voluntary payments or gifts, are not taxable unless they can be attached to a pre-existing source such as a vocation (Beynon v Thorpe 14TC1 at page 13);

 - the existence of a trading relationship between payer and recipient is not necessary in order to stamp a payment as a ‘trading receipt’ (CIR v Falkirk Ice Rink Ltd 51TC42 at 52B);

 - it is the character of the payment in the recipient’s hands that determines whether it is taxable, but the payer’s purpose in making the payment may be evidence of that character (Chibbett v Joseph Robinson & Sons 9TC48; Murray v Goodhews 52TC86 at 108H to 109C and 111E/F; Rolfe v Nagel 55TC585);